 The G1X Mark III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 V.

 So what conclusions can be drawn?
-Is the Sony RX100 IV better than the Canon G1 X Mark III or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Sony RX100 IV and the Sony RX100 IV?
+A synthesis of the relative strong points of each of the models is listed below.